How is Imago Relationship Therapy Different?

 Imago is the Latin word for ‘image‘.
 Several schools of psychology have used the same word in different ways.
 Imago Relationship Therapy means it as the unique image of familiar love that each of us develops over time, beginning at birth.
 Think of it as an image or a template of familiar love . . . how someone who loves us will be with us. . . . both in the positive aspects of that love and the negative.

 So essentially as human beings, we take in what love (and disapproval) feels like, looks like and sounds like from our parents and other adults who are significant in our life.
-For example, images of familiar love may include fun-loving and free spirited, emotionally unavailable, preoccupied or stressed, ignoring, critical, or interested and encouraging.
+For example, images of familiar love may include fun-loving and free spirited, emotionally unavailable, preoccupied or stressed, ignoring, critical, or interested and encouraging parents or caregivers.
 Or the image might be of loving, fun parents / parental figures as long as you do what they want and think like they think.
 If you don’t, you are punished, shamed, or discounted.
-Your ‘imago’ will be unique to you, based on your experience of people in adult roles growing up, as well as in relationships as you grow up.
+Your ‘imago’ will be unique to you, based on your experience of people in adult roles growing up, as well as other relationships in your life.

-As children, we begin to make meaning — we tell ourselves our story — about those looks, tone of voice, fun, debates, affection, etc. For example, we might tell ourselves, “I’m loved”, “I have to take care of everybody else and ignore my own needs”, “I can depend on people who care about me”, “no matter what I do, it will never be good enough”.
-If I have a story that gives those words and behaviors, meaning, I know how to act and how I need to be in my family and relationships to get love and approval, how to protect myself.
-We hold on to our stories, usually without realizing that they are stories and we hold on to them even if they are not true.
+As children, we begin to make meaning — we tell ourselves stories — about those looks, tone of voice, fun, debates, affection, disapproval, criticism, etc. For example, we might tell ourselves, “I’m loved”, “I have to take care of everybody else and ignore my own needs”, “I can depend on people who care about me”, “no matter what I do, it will never be good enough”.
+If I have a story that gives those words and behaviors meaning, I know how to act and how I need to be in my family and relationships to get love and approval, and how to protect myself.
+We hold on to our stories, usually without realizing that they are stories.
+We make them THE truth, even if they are not the intent of our spouse.

 For example, Joe had very loving parents who thought he was absolutely wonderful.
 They told him often that they were proud of him, they encouraged him telling him he could do and be anything he wanted and that they would support him.
 Joe felt very loved and cared for.
 However, sometimes Joe would get 4 A’s and 1 B. His loving parents would ask him about the B, if he was having trouble with anything in particular in the class.
 His parents went to his sporting events and Dad would give him a suggestion on playing defense.
 However, the ‘meaning’ or ‘story’ that Joe’s brain made up was “no matter what I do, it will never be good enough unless it is perfect.”
-So he worked very hard to be perfect.
+So he worked very hard to be perfect and became very sensitive to anyone’s effort to give him a suggestion.

 So why does this matter in marriage or love relationships?

-At the same time, Joe got a lot of affection growing up, so having touch, affection, snuggling on the couch, hugs, kisses, all play the movie that he is loved.
+At the same time, Joe got a lot of affection growing up, so having touch, affection, snuggling on the couch, hugs, kisses, all play the movie that he is loved and valued.

-Because of these ‘images’ and stories of meaning that we give them to make sense of our world and how we need to be in it, we learn quickly how to get approval and how protect ourselves from disapproval, disconnection, anger, and more.
+Because of these ‘images’ and stories of meaning that we have created to make sense of our world and how we need to be in it, we learn quickly how to get approval and how protect ourselves from disapproval, disconnection, anger, and more.
 For example we might learn not to share our thoughts or ideas if they are different from the person we love.
 Or we don’t try to help because it won’t be good enough anyway.
 Or we withdraw to avoid conflict.
 Or we keep asking what’s wrong if our spouse is quiet for a while.
-Our self-protection behaviors become like a coat of armor that we put on.
+Our self-protection behaviors become like a coat of armor that we put on to protect ourselves around those negative stories that the words or actions of our spouse trigger.

 When we put on our armor, we almost always trigger the self-protective armor